 The Faaligs: Overview

 Two wadis with the same name - Wadi Faalig - are found here.
 The Bedouin call one Wadi Faalig el Sahil - meaning the 'easy' Wadi Faalig - and the other, Wadi Faalig el Waa: the 'steep', or 'difficult' Wadi Faalig.
-The names allude to the relative ease with which camels passed between these wadis and the Plain of Um Anfia where the Bedouin grazed flocks and collected fresh water.
-A well-trodden camel trail - passable by jeeps until flash floods destroyed it in 2016 - once connected the 'easy' Wadi Faalig to the Plain of Monfia.
+The names allude to the relative ease with which camels passed between these wadis and the Plain of Um Anfia, where Bedouin families often came to graze flocks and collect fresh water.
+A well-trodden camel trail - passable by 4x4s until flash floods destroyed it in 2016 - once connected the 'easy' Wadi Faalig to the Plain of Monfia.
 Camels walking the 'difficult' Wadi Faalig navigate a higher, more challenging pass.
 Today, camels rarely cross either, but the place names have stuck.
-The Wadi Faaligs are wide, sweeping wadis that together form the centre of a hiking hub on the Red Sea Mountain Trail.
-Generally, everywhere in this region has a feel of the lowlands about it: it is very different to the mountain scenery characterising every other hiking hub.
-Wadis divide lower hillsides and the district is bordered by the coastal plain which sweeps away, sloping gardually down to Hurghada.
-Nevertheless, big mountains are still found here: the sawtooth peaks of Jebel Um Araaka tower high over this region, along with the teeth and pinnacles of Jebel Kalahaya.
-The Plain of Um Anfia - where Bedouin families migrate to camp with their tents and flocks - is another one of the region's most beautiful spots.
+The Wadi Faaligs are both wide, sweeping wadis that together form the centre of a hiking hub on the Red Sea Mountain Trail.
+Generally, everywhere in this region has a feel of the lowlands about it: it is very different to the mountain scenery dominating every other hiking hub.
+Wadis divide lower hillsides and the district is bordered by the coastal plain which sweeps away to the Red Sea, sloping gardually down to Hurghada.
+Nevertheless, big mountains are still found here: the sawtooth peaks of Jebel Um Araaka tower high over this region, along with the horns and pinnacles of Jebel Kalahaya.
+The Plain of Um Anfia - where Bedouin families still migrate to camp with their flocks - is another one of the region's most beautiful spots.
 Hikes here are easier than those in other hiking hubs and it is a good option for children, beginners and anybody wanting to take things a little more easy.
-It is the most accessible part of the trail from Hurghada, reached in under one hour by jeep.
+It is the most accessible part of the trail from Hurghada, reached in under one hour by 4x4.

 Highlights